mockizart/learn-design-pattern/Strategy/README.md

-3 criteria of strategy patter:
+3 criteria of strategy pattern:

 (1). **defines a family of algorithms.**

 (2). **encapsulates each algorithm.**

     ```